executors/executors/README.md

 **Design goals.** The design outlined in this proposal is intended to achieve our goals for executors, which are objects for creating all kinds of execution in C++.
 Executors should be *composable*, *adaptable*, and *customizable*, which we believe reflects the needs of users, library implementors, and executor authors, respectively.
+Short code examples demonstrating how our design accomodates the needs of these different audiences may be found in the appendix.

 By *composable*, we mean that executors should cross software boundaries allowing disparate software components to interoperate using a commonly-understood protocol.
-By *adaptable*, we mean that executors specially-designed for a particular use case should be useful in other use cases when it is possible.
-By *customizable*, we mean that requirements placed on executors should be broad enough to encompass user-defined executors, rather than limited to the set of concrete executors which may eventually become part of the C++ Standard Library.
-Only a design including well-defined interfaces with clear semantics will achieve these goals.
+By *adaptable*, we mean that executors specially-designed for a particular use case should be applicable in other use cases when it is possible.
+By *customizable*, we mean that requirements placed on executors should be broad enough to encompass user-defined executors, rather than limited to the set of concrete executors which may eventually become part of the C++ Standard Library.Only a design including well-defined interfaces with clear semantics will achieve these goals.

 **Customization points.** In our design, these well-defined interfaces with clearly-expressed execution semantics are called executor *customization